Andrei8580/Andrei8580/README.md

 Hi!👋My name is Davydov Andrei.
-I am a beginner QA Engineer.
+I am a QA Engineer.
 ------------------------------------

-I continue to study and look for work.
+There are no boundaries for perfection!

 * 🌍  I'm based in Armenia,city Gyumri.
 * ✉️  You can contact me at [Davydov8580@gmail.com](mailto:Davydov8580@gmail.com)